 Address of Mercato San Cosimato: Piazza di San Cosimato.
 Get there by tram, n.
 8, get off at Viale Trastevere and then walk for about 10 minutes.

 Opening hours of Mercato San Cosimato: Mon-Sat 6 am-1 pm.

-Extra tip: To enjoy what Trastevere has to offer food-wise, book a Trastevere food tour with Eating Italy.
+INSIDER’S TIP: To enjoy what Trastevere has to offer food-wise, book a Trastevere food tour with Eating Italy.

 9. Mercato Savoia

-Located in the African Quarter, Mercato Savoia was originally laid out in two floors.
+Located in the African Quarter, Mercato Savoia was originally laid out on two floors.
 Spread all on one level, today the stalls of this old food market in Rome look more like shops than market stands.

 Here you can find anything from fresh fruits to confetti, from cheese and cold cuts to beautiful cakes to veggies sliced and washed.
 It’s a perfect place for your daily shopping, finding some souvenir to take home with you or just to spend a day in one of Rome’s lesser-known neighbourhoods.

 In this area, you can find pretty nice restaurants such as the rustic-chic Acqua Farina E… (Via Tripolitania 107) and Ristorante Olio e Farina (Via Arrigo Davila 83).

 Address of Mercato Savoia: Piazza Gimma.
 Get there by metro (Libia, line B).

 Opening hours of Mercato Savoia: Mon-Sat 6 am-2 pm.